-An earned Bachelor's degree in a relevant field such as Management or Business with a minimum GPA as per B1 (i) is required to be considered for admission to the QBE program.
+An earned Bachelor's degree in a relevant field such as Business or Engineering with a minimum GPA as per B1 (i) is required to be considered for admission to the QBE program.
+Applicants with a degree in an area other than business or engineering but have relevant work experience or professional qualifications, may be considered.